Venkat-Gorla/smartmeal-serverless/README.md

 > The full proposed design is represented in the system diagram.
 > Not everything is implemented for the MVP.

-## What is done for MVP
+## ✅ MVP Scope

-All backend services are fully implemented and tested.
+The following are fully implemented and tested:

-Currently not implemented but part of planned work:
+- All backend services

-- Upload and auth integration
+- End-to-end infrastructure for write and read planes
-- Like meal flow
+- Event-driven communication across services

+---

+### 🚧 Not Yet Implemented (Planned Work)

+- **Upload & Authentication Integration** (Cognito token validation → API Gateway)
+- **Like Meal Flow** (API → DynamoDB → deduplication → EventBridge)

 ## 🧪 Testing